Do I need unlimited data?

-Standard broadband deals are sold as offering connection speeds of up to 17Mb – note the "up to" part.
+Standard broadband packages are now sold as offering connection speeds of up to 17Mb - note the "up to" part.
 Most of us will find our average download speed is lower, and it can be affected by things like distance from the exchange, the state of the wiring in our area and house, and how we set up our equipment.

 Just how much bigger a boost we need depends on how many devices we have, and what we're using them for.
 Lighter users who tend only to check email and do the odd bit of browsing won't need such high speeds, while people who like data heavy services like Skype and Netflix are more likely to benefit from the faster broadband deals available.